3valley/code-your-own-adventure/README.md

 ```
 But in a *real* (for some level of real) videogame, there are way more important player variables than just their name.
 They have an amount of health they can use before they die, an inventory, and abilities like moving and fighting.
 Then, as they walk around through rooms (rooms are *things* too!) they encounter more *things* that have qualities of their own!
 Weapons!
 Food on the ground!
 Enemies!

-We could sprinkle variables like `bigspider_1_health = 10` all over the code if we wanted and it would probably work up to a point, but it's going to get complicated fast, so we do ourselves a favor and make classes for all the things we might need.
+We could sprinkle variables like `bigspider_1_health = 10` all over the code if we wanted and it would probably work up to a point, but it's going to get complicated fast, so we do ourselves a favor and make **classes** for all the kinds of things we might need.

 ### Class
 Tutorials usually describe classes as something like a recipe, or a blueprint.
-You can't eat a recipe, or live inside a blueprint, but once you use a class to make an **instance** of an object, you can eat the resulting cake, or live in the resulting building.
+You can't eat a recipe, or live inside a blueprint, but once you use a **class** to make an **instance** of an **object**, you can eat the resulting cake, or live in the resulting building.

-Open <kbd>player.py</kbd> and take a look at the Player class.
+Switch to the <kbd>player.py</kbd> and take a look at the Player class.
 ```python
 class Player():
     def __init__(self):